mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 ### How would you feel if you could no longer use MUI?

-Over 93% of you would be disappointed if you could no longer use MUI (a sum of _"Very disappointed"_ and _"Somewhat disappointed"_).
+Over 93% of you would be disappointed if you could no longer use MUI (a sum of "Very disappointed" and "Somewhat disappointed").
 That's in keeping with 94% of you who felt the same way when we asked this question in 2019 and 2020.
-The _"Somewhat disappointed"_ also saw a growth of 9%.
-These indicators suggest to us that we're on the right track with our products and their continued evolution.

 <img src="/static/blog/2021-survey/1.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Bar chart: 62.7% Very disappointed, 30.4% Somewhat disappointed, 6.9% Not disappointed." />

 <p class="blog-description">1567 out of 1589 answered.</p>

-Interestingly, the percentage who would be _"Very disappointed"_ for no longer being able to use MUI fell by 10%, while those who would be _"Not disappointed"_ grew by 1%.
+Notably, 2021 saw a 10% loss in the "Very disappointed" category, and a comparable gain in those who would only be "Somewhat disappointed."
+This suggests that some of you may be less enthusiastic about MUI's products when compared with previous years, and that's something we need to evaluate moving forward.

-Those who chose the latter option were asked to explain why.
+Those who would be "Not disappointed"—a group that grew by 1%—were asked to explain why.
+Here's what they said:
-Here are the biggest reasons we observed:

 **The number of available alternatives**